 Concours – Purpose, Objectives & Publications

-The purpose of Concours, as opposed to Popularity judging, is to preserve cars as closely as possible to the way they were when first produced.
-While owners may have “upgraded” their vehicles for racing or driving comfort, such changes, except for those, which use period or contemporary parts available when the car was new, detract from preserving the pure heritage of these cars.
+The purpose of Concours, as opposed to Popularity judging, is to preserve cars as closely as possible historical accuracy.
+While owners may have “upgraded” their vehicles for racing or driving comfort, such changes, except for those which use period or contemporary parts available when the car was new, detract from preserving the pure heritage of these cars.

 Objectives of the Concours Registry

-• Certify and maintain a registry of those cars that have been restored to notable levels of originality.
+• Certifies and maintains a registry of those cars that have been restored to notable levels of historical accuracy.

 • Encourage the continuing improvement of cars through a published and supported system of inspection, recognition, and awards.